LKHetzel/NP2-SPX/README.md

 ## Why all the network stuff?!
 I run a fairly advanced streaming setup, which includes my DJ laptop running NowPlaying2, a main stream computer running OBS, and a network server that handles all of the SPX requirements.
 You do NOT need a setup this complex for this to work, but the flexibility is there.
 If you are doing this all from one computer, setting things to localhost is perfectly fine!

-## Where do I get template.html?
+## Where do I get lowerthird.html?
 That's the tricky bit - I built a custom template that matches all the other graphics I use on my stream, and I'm not about to give out my personal graphics package.

-For this, I do plan on adding a basic template in the next few weeks, that's different than what I use but still fully compliant and usable out of the box.
-That will show how styling works.
+I've added the `/templates` folder with a basic `lowerthird.html` that works.
+Maybe I'll add a few more basic ones in the future.

 You can always read SPX's documentation, and if you're any good at modern CSS for animations and vectors - you're good to go.
 The data fields in `spxSender.js` will show you what the field mapping is.